cauan2007/pagina/index.md

-#
-# Cliníco Cauan Aguiar
+# Divogacia Aguiar

-Hoje
+  Hoje estaremos falando sobre Diretos que temos como cidadões, como melhorias na qulidade de vida, melhores preços para os produtos, entre outros.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+  Estamos vivendo Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown